Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 May is Asian American and Pacific Islander Heritage month, an annual celebration of contributions and achievements by Asian Americans and Pacific Islanders (AAPI) in American history and culture.
-The AAU Library has curated this page of online library resources related to Asian American and Pacific Islanders' experiences in art, film, and media.
+The Art U Library has curated this page of online library resources related to Asian American and Pacific Islanders' experiences in art, film, and media.
 We've included e-books, digital magazine articles, and more.
-If you have any questions or need help finding additional resources, feel free to reach out to Emmanuel Edward Te, the Reference and Information Literacy Librarian, for assistance.
+If you have any questions or need help finding additional resources, feel free to reach out to Debra Sampson, Library Director, for assistance.

 “Fight the Virus.
 Fight the Bias” public-service campaign tackles prejudice against Asian Americans.